achaljoshi/converterapp/DESIGN.md

-# ConverterApp Design Document
+# Test Accelerator Design Document

-This document describes the technical architecture and design of the ConverterApp system.
+This document describes the technical architecture and design of the Test Accelerator system.

 ---